bl4ros/discover-social-tree/README.md

 # Discover-Social-Tree

-📜 In this challenge you can create a web page to be your portfolio and resume.
+📜 In this challenge you have to create a page with a list of links that can be used in social network profiles..
 Using HTML and CSS.

 <p align="center">
 <!-- <img src="" alt="Fernando Nunes" border="0"> -->